 @1730-1786.
 He was the son of a Plymouth wine merchant and his wife, the daughter of a local alderman, and he became the father of Admiral Edward Hawker and the brother-in-law of Rear-Admiral Lucius O’Brien.

-Hawker entered the navy in 1743 aboard the Shrewsbury 80, Captain Solomon Gideon, as a servant to the ships first lieutenant, Lucius O’Bryen.
-He moved with the latter officer to the storeship Portsmouth which was at Lisbon in the early part of 1744, and he was employed thereafter with Captain O’Bryen aboard the Sheerness 20, Ambuscade 40 in 1746, Colchester 50 until 1748, the Unicorn 28, Captain Molyneux Shuldham, and the Peggy 8 once more with Captain O’Bryen who had that vessel from 1749-55.
-On 31 December 1755 he was commissioned lieutenant with his appointment to the Colchester, which was once again commanded by Captain O’Bryen.
-In 1757 this vessel sailed to meet the East India convoy at St. Helena, and two years later was with Admiral Sir Edward Hawke’s fleet off Brest.
+Hawker entered the navy in 1743 aboard the Shrewsbury 80, Captain Solomon Gideon, as a servant to the first lieutenant, Lucius O’Brien, with the ship serving in home waters.
+He moved with the latter officer to the storeship Portsmouth, which was at Lisbon in the early part of 1744, and he was employed thereafter with Captain O’Brien aboard the Sheerness 20, which saw service off Scotland.
+Continuing with Captain O’Brien, he was employed aboard the newly launched Ambuscade 40 for a brief three months in the summer of 1746, and then the Colchester 50 until 1748.
+He next joined the Unicorn 28, Captain Molyneux Shuldham, which was fitting out at Plymouth for the first six months of 1749, before transferring in July to the small sloop Peggy 8, once more serving with Captain O’Brien who commanded that vessel from 1749-55 whilst generally seeing employment on the coast of Scotland.